 Minesto widens interim loss

-Swedish tidal energy developer Minesto has reported an increase in losses for the first nine months of fiscal year 2021 compared to the same period a year earlier.
+Swedish tidal energy developer Minesto has reported an increase in net loss for the first nine months of fiscal year 2023, compared to the same period a year earlier.

-The negative result is largely attributable to business development and administration related to technology development and includes costs such as personnel and consultants, Minesto said.
+According to Minesto, the negative result is largely attributable to business development, and administration related to technology development, which also includes costs such as personnel and consultants.

 The company’s cash flow amounted to €2.1 million (SEK 24.7 million) this year, as opposed to the negative record of €7.2 million (SEK 83 million) in 2022.

 At the end of the period, cash and cash equivalents stood at €5.1 million (SEK 60 million), which is a decrease from €5.9 million (SEK 68 million) filed for the same time last year.

 To remind, Minesto completed the manufacturing of its Dragon 12 wing in September and the system integration was initiated at quayside in Uddevalla port, Sweden.
 The quayside completion of the kite enables an efficient shipment directly to the company’s tidal energy production site in Vestmannasund in Faroe Islands.

 Also, the build and functional testing of sea-bed connection system for the Dragon 12 was completed during the quarter.
 With that milestone, the unique connection system – enabling one of the fastest launch and recovery operation in marine energy by ‘one-stab’ operation – is ready for installation.